Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 | 4.0.0 | [X](#api-builderlogstashmemcached) | -                                  | -                                  | -             | -               | [X](#dashboards)| -               |-                   | 7.15.2  |            |
 | 4.0.1 | -                                  | -                                  | -                                  | -             | -               | [X](#dashboards)| -               |-                   | 7.16.1  |            |
 | 4.0.2 | -                                  | -                                  | -                                  | -             | -               | [X](#dashboards)| -               |-                   | 7.16.1  | See #154   |

-### Update from Version 1.0.0

-If you are upgrading from Release 1.0.0 and encounter problems, please open an issue.

 ## Upgrade components